zonaj2/python-api-challenge/README.md

 Used the OpenWeatherMap API to retrieve weather data from the generated cities list.
 Exported the city data to a .csv file (city_data.csv)

-Created a series of scatter plots to showcase the following:
+Created a series of scatter plots with computed linear regression for the following:
 * Latitude vs. Temperature
+  ![regression]
 * Latitude vs. Humidity
 * Latitude vs. Cloudiness
 * Latitude vs. Wind Speed